manga-download/haruneko/docs/user-manual/usage/classic/ui-reference.md

 For each site you can find its name, the website link and its associated tags.

+When you first select a website you will need to use the refresh button to load the [Media List](#media-list-panel).
+This can take up to several minutes for large websites.

 ### Title Selection Panel

 ### Website Settings